There comes a point in the life of any business owner where things might feel a bit… out of control.

 This is one of the beautiful things about CRM systems.
 Anytime you get new customer information, you can update it in one place and one place only.
 No more sticky notes scattered all around the place.
 Everything is centralised, whether you work alone or with a team of 100.

 Bonus point: some CRM platforms even make the customer data import process super easy.
-For instance, the Act!
-Growth Suite can automatically update info directly from Outlook.
+For instance, Act! can automatically update info directly from Outlook.

 This is a problem that grows exponentially with the number of salespeople at your company.
 Every new agent might have a different way of doing things, which can lead to data silos, and make you feel like you’re out of the loop.